 A collection of really interesting publications.
 The scope of the listed research covers nearly every disease known.

-Listed below, there are a lot of animal studies, but considering the non-toxicity and benign nature of Hydrogen, it is possible to experiment in any direction.
+Reviewing the list below and considering the non-toxicity and benign nature of Hydrogen, it is possible to experiment in any direction.
 The trend in all reports is towards homeostasis.